 In 2004 Todd was appointed as a Special Assistant United States Attorney with the U.S. Attorney’s Office in Philadelphia.
 There, Todd was assigned to the Firearms Unit and focused on prosecuting Montgomery County’s most violent gun offenders in federal court, where the penalties for these crimes are substantially higher.

 During his tenure as a prosecutor, Todd served as the Captain of the Sex Crimes, Firearms and Major Crimes Unit.
 In almost 10 years as a prosecutor Todd achieved a 99 percent conviction rate, over 1,500 convictions, and 18 homicide convictions.

 Outside the courtroom Todd served on the Horsham Planning Commission when Horsham was named the “15th Best Place to Live in America” by CNN/Money Magazine in 2007.
 He also served on the Reuse Subcommittee of the Horsham Land Reuse Authority for the Willow Grove Naval Air Station, and led the fight to ensure Willow Grove will never become a civilian or commercial airport.

 Todd was elected to his second term in the Pennsylvania House of Representatives in 2012.
 He believes in strong fiscal discipline and is focused on improving Pennsylvania’s business climate and protecting Pennsylvania’s must vulnerable citizens, including our children.
-Todd serves on the Judiciary, Consumer Affairs, Children and Youth, and Gaming Oversight Committees.
+Todd serves on the Judiciary, Consumer Affairs, Children and Youth, and Insurance Committees.

 Sign up to receive occasional updates from me.